jacobp100/Multilayout-Bootstrap/README.md

 # Multilayout Bootstrap
 Designed to get complicated layouts, like those seen on email, to work in Bootstrap on the web and mobile.
 Requires jQuery, can be used either with static pages, AngularJS, or both.
-It can be used with any amount of columns: from just a side-bar to complicated drill-down layouts, such as Miller columns.
+It can be used with any amount of columns: from just a simple side-bar to complicated drill-down layouts, such as Miller columns.

 ![Image of desktop](https://raw.githubusercontent.com/jacobp100/Multilayout-Bootstrap/master/example-images/desktop.png)
 ![Image of mobile](https://raw.githubusercontent.com/jacobp100/Multilayout-Bootstrap/master/example-images/mobile.png)